 - Describe what you think is the most compelling piece of evidence you offer and why

-Upload your argument paper with self-analysis to the Argument Paper assignment on Canvas for peer review by 1pm on October 11.
+Upload your argument paper with self-analysis to the Argument Paper assignment on Canvas for peer review by the assigned date.